angloc/savutil/readme.md

 * there are values in the value list not compatible with `numeric` format but all the values in the data can be found in the value list.
 Such variables are exported in `literal` format.

-Variables that do meet either of these criteria are converted as Triple-S quantity variables with a range based on the width declared for them in SPSS.
+Variables that do meet either of these criteria are converted as Triple-S quantity variables.

-<h2>CSV output</h2>
+<h3>CSV output</h3>

-<p>If the -c switch is used a .CSV file is generated as specified in the
+If the -c switch is used a .CSV file is generated as specified in the Triple-S standard.

-Triple-S standard.</p>
+<h2>Known issues</h2>

+<h3>Truncated Unicode characters</h3>

+It seems that in some circumstances an SPSS character data field of fixed length will be truncated in the middle of a multi-byte Unicode character.

+It is not known whether this is a problem in the SPSSIO DDL, in some programs creating SAV files or elsewhere.

+When detected json2sss removes such characters silently.

 <h2>Using the source (for Python developers)</h2>